Cosmetic packaging: Standards and regulations

-Environmental Aspects
+Environmental aspects

 The materials used for cosmetic containers are of concern for both protective and sustainable reasons.
 The container must protect the product from environmental elements and it must also move in the direction of eco-friendly solutions.
 In other words, the more the container can be recycled, the better for both the environment and cost efficiency.
 Some of the factors that affect container durability include how the product substance responds to usage, chemical composition and biology.
 It is essential that the container is able to withstand mold and mildew, as well as contaminants.

 The container must be made of materials resistant to hot or cold temperatures.
 It must also protect the product from ultraviolet rays, which can potentially damage the product.
 The container also cannot absorb product substances.
 Traditionally, plastic material or glass have been used to house cosmetics.
 Aluminum has become a popular type of container due to its lightweight yet sturdy quality, flexibility, durability and recyclability.
 A key factor in what type of material can be used for containers is how compatible the material is with the product.

+There is also a choice of eco-friendly boxes for cosmetic packaging.
+Companies also use custom cosmetic boxes for the packaging of their products.
 Plastic packaging materials are controversially discussed because of their polluting effects in particular to the marine environment.
 In 2014, a scientific study estimates the amount of floating plastics in the world's oceans to 5 trillion pieces with an accumulated weight of 250,000 tons.